How to Find the Perfect Music Playlists for Your Gym

 • The types of activities you offer.

-There are at least three organizations that administer copyright fees, and they all work in slightly different ways.
+There are multiple organizations that administer copyright fees, and they all work in slightly different ways.
 To be in compliance and play any music you want to play will mean making a connection with all of these organizations and negotiating the fees separately with each one.

 As you might imagine, this can be an incredibly time-consuming process.
 Once the fees have been negotiated, you will need to stay in touch with each agency.
 If you add space to your gym, change your offerings, add a speaker, or otherwise make an amendment that changes your agreement, you will need to renegotiate your fees.